tpoisot/ms_proba_networks/ms/maintext.md

-approaches (*i.e.* not controlling for species degree) are likely to generate species with no interactions, especially in sparsely connected networks frequently encountered in ecology [@milo03; @pois14a; @chag15] -- on the other hand, non-naive approaches [*e.g.* based on swaps or quasi-swaps as explained in
-@REF] break the assumption of independence between interactions.
+approaches (*i.e.* not controlling for species degree) are likely to generate species with no interactions, especially in sparsely connected networks frequently encountered in ecology [@milo03; @pois14a; @chag15] -- on the other hand, non-naive approaches (*e.g.* based on swaps or quasi-swaps) break the assumption of independence between interactions.

 ## Comparison of probabilistic networks